LearnUbuntu/Ubuntu-Programming-Concepts-with-JavaScript/README.md

+# Ubuntu-Programming-Concepts-with-JavaScripthHello
-# Ubuntu-Programming-Concepts-with-JavaScripthHello this contains the JavaSCrip Examples from the Course Ubuntu Programming Concepts with JavaScript
+This contains the JavaScript Examples from the Course Ubuntu Programming Concepts with JavaScript